SISCHM/KGChat/README.md

 ## Frequently Asked Questions (FAQ)

+### Q: How can I change the configurations for the LLM models?
+A: Configurations can be adjusted in the 'config.txt' file inside the 'webapp' folder.
+You can change settings like the LLM model, GPT model, and debugging options.

 ### Q: How do I configure the API keys for OpenAI and Huggingface?
-A: Place your API keys in the corresponding files located in webapp/src/utils/.
-For OpenAI, use OPENAI_API_KEY.txt, and for Huggingface, use HUGGINGFACE_TOKEN.txt.
+A: Place your API keys in the corresponding files located in 'webapp/src/utils/'.
+For OpenAI, use 'OPENAI_API_KEY.txt', and for Huggingface, use 'HUGGINGFACE_TOKEN.txt'.

 ### Q: What should I do if the event log processing is slow?
 A: Ensure your system meets the hardware requirements.
 Reduce the size of the event log or select fewer attributes to process.

 ### Q: How can I change the language of the chatbot responses?
 A: KGChat supports multiple languages.
 You can pose questions in your preferred language, and the application will process and respond accordingly.

+### Q: How do I select or change the attributes for my knowledge graph?
+A: After importing the event log, you can select the attributes by clicking on the 'Select Columns' button.
+To change the attributes later, click on the same button and update your selection.

+### Q: How do I handle large event logs that slow down processing?
+A: Try reducing the size of the event log or selecting fewer attributes for analysis.
+Ensure your system has adequate resources to handle large files.

 ## Glossary and Index